Find out How to Check if Someone Has a Warrant Online for Free

 Can you go to jail for a warrant?

 Imagine driving to the store with your family and ending up in jail for something as inconsequential as an unpaid parking ticket.
 It could happen to you – as it does to many people across the country who have open arrest warrants on their records.
+If the prospect of getting arrested while running errands on an ordinary day is alarming, so is the number of open arrest warrants in the U.S., which some investigations of public records estimate at two million.
+Knowing how to find out if someone has a warrant can prevent such unexpected situations.
+Conducting a warrant search or a warrant check is essential to avoid these scenarios.
+You can check if someone has a warrant online or through local authorities to ensure you’re not caught off guard.

 Are Warrants Public Records?

 Warrants aren’t just for dangerous criminals, they are public records and part of the process of the legal system.
+If you're looking to see how to find out if someone has a warrant online for free, understanding the types of warrants is helpful.

-Types of Arrest Warrants Include:
+Types of Arrest Warrants

-• Capias – this type of warrant is specific to unfinished court processes, including not showing up for scheduled hearings or complying with the court’s judgment to pay a fine or serve a sentence.
+• Capias: this type of warrant is specific to unfinished court processes, including not showing up for scheduled hearings or complying with the court’s judgment to pay a fine or serve a sentence.
 Capias warrants can be applied in criminal or civil situations.

 Warrants are created when a court officer (judge or magistrate) orders their staff to create one as a result of court business (when a person jumps bail, doesn’t show up for a hearing, or doesn’t comply with a judgment), or warrants may be created by police with the assistance (authority) of a court officer.
 The latter has very specific requirements, including an officer swearing that the evidence and information presented is valid, truthful, and complete.
+Conducting a warrant check can reveal such details.

 go to jail